liltims77/Building-weather-data-pipeline-orchestration-with-apache-airflow/README.md

 This project involves creating and monitoring  an ETL pipelines using Apache Airflow.
 A weather data was used in for this project and it is stored in postgres database using a docker-compose file.

 # Introduction
 A weather data set gotten from [weatrhe API] {https://www.weatherapi.com}.
 An ETL job/data set was extracted from the weather API through query, create a dag transformed into json, schedule the dag and loaded into postgres database, portainer.io UI was used to visualize the data.
+Abuja capital of Nigeria was used as the city example for this project.
 ![portainer img 1](https://user-images.githubusercontent.com/41475769/180443243-8c587b68-ecf8-4a88-80a6-cb0f02a5bf2d.PNG)